OrangeSpyderMan/inkplate10-weather-cal/README.md

   - approx 21µA in deep sleep
   - approx 240mA awake
   - approx 30 seconds awake time daily
-- Real-time clock is synchronized from NTP after wake.
+- Real-time clock is normally synchronized from NTP at most once every 24 hours; the retained RTC is used between synchronizations.
 - Daylight savings time handled automatically.
 - Battery voltage is checked before WiFi starts; low readings are confirmed before a refresh is skipped.